mikeold-2008/carbon-intensity-uk-skill/README.md

 Gets uk carbon intensity data for the current half hour

 ## About
-Uses the national grid carbon intensity api to fetch and return the latest half hourly intensity value - low, mediun or high
+Uses the national grid carbon intensity API to fetch and return the latest half hourly intensity value - low, medium or high

 ## Examples
 * carbon intensity